 1. Your native language

-Depending on what your native language is, learning Korean might be just a little bit easier or a little bit tougher for you.
-For example, it is thought that Korean is especially difficult for native English speakers to learn.
+Depending on what native language you speak, learning Korean might be just a little bit easier or a little bit tougher for you.
+For example, Korean is considered especially difficult for native English speakers to become fluent in.

 2. Your previous language learning experience